BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/angmar.md

 **WARGEAR**

-- Armour
+- [Armour]
-- dagger
+- [Dagger]

 **HEROIC ACTIONS**

-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

 - **Scavenge** `ACTIVE`

-Whenever Nazthak kills an enemy model in combat (except for Monsters), he may scavenge a single piece of wargear carried by that model, except for a mount, the One Ring, or integral items to the model (such as claws and teeth).
+Whenever Nazthak kills an enemy model in combat (except for Monsters), he may scavenge a single piece of wargear carried by that model, except for a mount, [the One Ring][The One Ring], or integral items to the model (such as claws and teeth).
 This happens before any effects that allow the enemy model to pass on that wargear.
 That item becomes part of Nazthak's wargear, with any of it's benefits.
 He may choose to discard any scavenged wargear at any time, but it cannot be reclaimed once done so.

 </div>